 Normally the National Transportation Safety Board (NTSB) investigates major crashes in the days following the incident and then publishes its findings within a few weeks.
 Unfortunately, the county prosecutor, the state police, and NTSB were at odds over jurisdiction because it was at the center of the county’s investigation involving charges of criminally negligent homicide by the owner of the limo service.
 There is now news that a recent court date has cleared the way for the NTSB to begin, but the four-month gap since the crash likely means that some evidence is compromised.

 The NTSB has released a preliminary report which in part states: “The National Transportation Safety Board continues to gather information on the modifications and mechanical condition of the vehicle, the seat belt usage and survivability of the passengers, and the oversight of the passenger-carrying operation of the New York State Department of Transportation and New York State Department of Motor Vehicle.”

 Investigation likely to inform changes in laws

-Along with complaints that vehicle was improperly maintained by the owner, there was a troubling reports that the vehicle had failed mandatory safety tests and was still on the road.
+Along with complaints that the vehicle was improperly maintained by the owner, there was a troubling report that the vehicle had failed mandatory safety tests and was still on the road.
 However, the accident also highlighted a gap in safety laws regarding vehicles like the one involved in the crash.